-- The unchecked expansion of weather-dependent wind and solar installations is not effective for the environment nor for the economy for the following three key reasons: - a.
+- In our opinion, an unchecked expansion of weather-dependent wind and solar installations is not effective - for the environment nor for the economy - for the following three key reasons: - a.
 Low energy density: Technology is not capable of increasing the low power output per square meter from the so-called abundant wind and solar resources. - b.
-Short operating lifespan: Wind and solar power plants must be replaced at least twice, and often three or four times as often as conventional thermal power plants. - c.
+Short operating lifespan: Wind and solar power plants must be replaced, at disposed of, at least twice, and often three or four times as often as conventional thermal power plants. - c.
 Intermittency: In Germany, a solar plant operates 10% of the year; the rest of the time it sits unused.
-We do not know when that 10% usage will occur, only that it will not occur at night. - 4.
-Solar and wind in the overall system (at the national level, starting from a relatively low level of penetration) are always the most expensive way to provide electricity more expensive than nuclear power.
+We do not know when that 10% usage will occur, only that it will not occur at night. - d.
+High costs: Solar and wind in the overall system (at the national level, starting from a relatively low level basis of penetration) are always the most expensive way to provide electricity more expensive than nuclear power.
 They become more expensive the higher their share of installed capacity.
-Using these sources requires the following: - a.
-Extensive overbuilding to overcome the low natural utilisation rate, which leads to low capacity usage, and to manage the challenges of intermittency and unpredictability, and to charge any storage systems. - b.
-Short-term energy storage in the form of batteries to overcome short-term fluctuations and balance the grid. - c.
-Long-term energy storage in the form of hydrogen to bridge days and weeks with insufficient combined wind and solar power generation.
+This counterintuitive conclusion is based on the fact that wind and solar require the following: - Extensive overbuilding to overcome the low natural utilisation rate, which leads to low-capacity usage, and to manage the challenges of intermittency and unpredictability, and to charge any storage systems. - Short-term energy storage e.g. in the form of batteries to overcome shortterm fluctuations and balance the grid.

-- d.
-Backup power plants kept on standby as needed; in Germany, 12-20 GW of gas will be required by 2030; in the future, this reserve is to be operated using hydrogen. - e.
-A significantly more complex and larger transmission network and integration infrastructure. - 5.
-What are the consequences of an uncontrolled expansion of wind and solar? - a.
-Environmental consequences: It is obvious that the short lifespan and large-scale installations of wind, solar, and auxiliary systems must not only be replaced but also disposed of every few years.
-Moreover, the low energy density and the resulting extensive land use have direct impacts on flora, fauna such as whales, birds, and insects-and on the local climate, including humidity and temperature.
-Try a small experiment: go outside and feel the temperature and measure the humidity directly under and directly above a solar panel in sunshine. - b.
-Economic costs: We now also know that the large-scale overbuilding and auxiliary systems (storage, backup, grids) that are required to make wind and solar energy usable come with high economic costs - something well known in Germany.
+- Long-term energy storage e.g. in the form of hydrogen to bridge days and weeks with insufficient combined wind and solar power generation. - Backup power plants kept on standby as needed; in Germany, 12-20 GW of gas will be required by 2030; in the future, this reserve is to be operated using hydrogen.
+They are therefore still necessary. - A significantly more complex and larger transmission network and integration infrastructure. - e.
+What are the consequences of an uncontrolled expansion of wind and solar? - Environmental consequences: It is obvious that the short lifespan and large-scale installations of wind, solar, and auxiliary systems must not only be replaced but also disposed of every few years.
+Moreover, the low energy density and the resulting extensive land use have direct impacts on flora, fauna - such as whales, birds, and insects- and on the local climate, including humidity and temperature. - Economic costs: We now also know that the large-scale overbuilding and auxiliary systems (storage, backup, grids) that are required to make wind and solar energy usable come with high economic and ecologic costs.

-- 6. To address these challenges, we recommend the following: - a.
+- 4. Conventional energy sources, including coal and gas, also have environmental and sometimes economic challenges.
+To address these challenges, we recommend the following: - a.
 Investment in research and development: By providing funding for innovative research and development, we can work toward an energy future that is both economically viable and environmentally sustainable.
 A "new energy revolution" will enable us to reduce the use of fossil fuels without the compromises currently required by wind and solar solutions. - b.
 Improving existing energy systems: Until the "new energy revolution" becomes reality, investments in our current energy infrastructure and in thermal power plants must contribute to meeting both current and future energy needs.
 By increasing the efficiency of these systems, we can reduce their environmental footprint while ensuring reliable energy supply.
 We explicitly support nuclear power, but it will not be sufficient.